Looking for tips on buying clothes on eBay? I’ve got ten of my best tips for you today!

-And as a working mum I don’t always have the time or patience to visit charity shops until I find something I want with a toddler in tow, so when I need new clothes, then more often than not I head straight to eBay from the comfort of my sofa.
+And as a working mum, I don’t always have the time or patience to visit charity shops until I find something I want with a toddler in tow.
+Therefore, when I need new clothes, then more often than not I head straight to eBay from the comfort of my sofa.

 Me in a bargain eBay outfit.
 The cardigan (99p), dress (£4.71) and belt (came with another £2 dress) are all eBay finds.

 Ten eBay Buying Tips

 I’ve split my guide into two main categories: searching and bidding.

 With so many listings, it can be daunting trying to find exactly what you are looking for on eBay.
 Here are my top tips for finding what you want without the overwhelm.

 eBay can be a bit daunting if you just type in say, size 12 dress.
 A search like this will throw up thousands and thousands of results (557,498 at the time of writing!).
 One of my best eBay buying tips is to use the advanced search function on the sidebar to narrow down what you are looking for.
 This saves you from scrolling through hundreds of pages.

 For example, say I want a green dress, in a size 12, that’s knee-length with long sleeves.
 I can specify all of these things in the advanced search bar, rather than doing a generic search for a green dress.
 And I can even specify my budget and if I would prefer it to be secondhand or unworn.
 I can go further and specify if I want it to be from a specific brand, and if I want it to be located in the UK only.
 I find this to be a much more effective search method that’s much quicker in narrowing down what I want.

 To do this, search for “green dress”.
 Select women’s clothing in the left-hand bar, and then select “women’s dresses”.
 From here you can then specify a whole number of variables, as in my example below: